matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 ### `sender` field

-All of the given examples are only relevant when the current user also has a relation to same parent event as the current event being checked.
-This could be assumed instead of having a `sender` field, but would be less flexible.
-For example, it would not be possible to create a rule such as "notify me of any thread which includes a poll in it".
+The examples are only relevant when the current user also has a relation to same parent event as the event being processed.
+This proposal could be simplified to require that instead of having a `sender` field.
+This would reduce flexibility, while not dramatically simplifying implementation.

 ### Manually subscribing to interesting threads

-An alternative could be for clients to manually subscribe to threads that the user relies to, which is possible today:
+An alternative could be for clients to manually subscribe to threads that the user replies to, which is possible today:

 ```json
 [